Inosperma maculatum: Microscopic features

 Inosperma maculatum has thin-walled cheilocystidia, which are clavate (club-shaped), lack encrustation at the apex, and are colourless.
 The basidia are also clavate, and can be two-, three- or four-spored, and measure from 15 to 30 micrometres (μm) by 5 to 9 μm.
 The sterigmata (the narrow horns on the end of the basidia which hold the spores) are 4 to 5 μm long.
 It lacks pleurocystidia.
 The species leaves a snuff-brown spore print.
 The spores themselves are smooth and bean shaped; they have a yellow-brown to rusty brown colouration, and measure from 9 to 11 μm by 4.5 to 5.5 μm.
 The hyphae can have clamp connections, but can also lack them.

 Similar species

-Inosperma maculatum is similar to the variable Inocybe lacera, the split fibrecap, but it can be differentiated by the darker colouration of the cap, and the white remains of the veil in the centre of the cap.
-The species is also similar in appearance to Inocybe lanatodisca, but can be readily distinguished by odour (I. lanatodisca has a characteristic sweet, green-corn smell) and the colour of the cap (I. lanatodisca has a fulvous cap).
-It is closely related to Inocybe fastigiata, but can again be distinguished by colour; I. fastigiata has lighter coloured fibrils.
+The variable I. lacera (the split fibrecap) is similar, but I. maculatum can be differentiated by its cap's darker colouration and white remains of the veil in the centre.
+Inocybe lanatodisca is also similar, but its odour is characteristically sweet, resembling green corn, and the colour of its cap is fulvous.
+Inocybe fastigiata is closely related, but can again be distinguished by colour; I. fastigiata has lighter-coloured fibrils.